suneeshjacob/ACRoD/Mathematics behind Jacobian formulation.md

 This algorithm can be used to find the four matrices $\mathbf{J_a}$, $\mathbf{J_p}$, $\mathbf{A_a}$ and $\mathbf{A_p}$, from which the Jacobian can be formulated as $\mathbf{\widetilde{J}}=\mathbf{J_a}-\mathbf{J_p}\mathbf{A^{-1}_p}\mathbf{A_a}$.
 For serial manipulators, since passive joints do not come into picture, the Jacobian would simply be $\mathbf{\widetilde{J}}=\mathbf{J_a}$.

+## References
+<a id="1">[1]</a>
+Jacob, Akkarapakam Suneesh, and Bhaskar Dasgupta.
+"Dimensional synthesis of spatial manipulators for velocity and force transmission for operation around a specified task point." arXiv preprint arXiv:2210.04446 (2022).